 Use synonyms

-has brought us many conveniences in communicating, there are some disadvantages
+has brought us many conveniences in communicating, it has the potential to influence

 people